1. **Company Overview - Bajaj Housing Finance Limited (BHFL)**

 - **Growth Drivers**: The housing finance industry is expected to grow due to supportive government policies like the Pradhan Mantri Awas Yojana, affordable housing push, and increasing urbanization.
 BHFL, with its diversified product portfolio, is well-positioned to benefit from these trends.

 - **Revenue Projections**: BHFL is expected to grow at a CAGR of 15%-18% over the next 5-10 years, with improvements in operational efficiency and a focus on quality loan disbursement.
-This can take Company at the AUM of 2.4 Lakh Cr till 2030.
+This can take Company at an AUM of 2.4 Lakh Cr till 2030.

 - **Risks**: Risks include regulatory changes, interest rate fluctuations, and competition from both banks and other non-banking financial companies (NBFCs).